The library of Professor Michalis Psalidopoulos

 Number of items: 692

-The library of Michalis Psalidopoulos was donated by him to the Aikaterini Laskaridis Foundation in 2019 and comprises approximately 700 items.
-The subjects it covers include economic history and the history of economic theories, with an emphasis on the relationship between economic thought and economic policy.
-Key items in the collection concern international relations, Keynesian economics, microeconomics, monetary policy, and banking operations, and there are also items of modern Greek and foreign literature.
-The languages of the publications are Greek, English, German, and, to a lesser extent, Spanish.
+The library of Michalis Psalidopoulos was donated in 2019 and consists of approximately 700 items.
+The collection focuses on economic history and the history of economic thought, with particular emphasis on the relationship between economic ideas and economic policy.
+It includes material on international relations, Keynesian economics, microeconomics, monetary policy, and banking, as well as selected works of modern Greek and international literature.
+The publications are primarily in Greek, English, and German, with a smaller number in Spanish.

 Search the catalogue